-The north east Irish Sea has been and continues to be an area that attracts a large amount of coastal and offshore development.
+The North East Irish Sea has been, and continues to be, an area that attracts a large amount of coastal and offshore development.
 There is very little of the seabed that remains untouched by windfarm turbines, gas rig, communications and energy cabling, rock armouring and MOD ordnance.
 Along with coastal development large areas have been subject to sea defences.
 Each of these affects the natural marine ecosystems and impacts on fishing activity.
 For example the natural sandy and muddy seafloor is being changed gradually in parts by the amount of scour protection and rock armouring, resulting in a change of habitats, which may attract different species.

 Science officers regularly report to the Authority on engagement, liaison and consultation carried out during the lead-in and development stages.
 At times they facilitate face-to-face dialogue with the fishing community.